 My husband does not like lasagna.
 The ricotta cheese is the main culprit.
-I was a little worried about making lasagna soup, but it went over quite well!
-He actually loved it, and there was no ricotta cheese to scare him off!
+I was a little worried about making lasagna soup without ricotta, but it went over quite well!

 Don’t worry cheese lovers: this soup still has all the wonderful cheesiness you love in a good lasagna!